Area 1 – Clear Creek

 Area 6 – Clearwell

-After the filter gallery, additional chlorine is added to the water on its way to the clearwell as a final disinfectant and to maintain its potable (drinkable) condition in the system.
-The clearwell is the first area containing actual potable water.
-The clearwell for Golden’s plant is located under the Public Works building in two large “basements.”
+After the water flows through the filters, the clearwell is the first area containing filtered water.
+The clearwell for Golden’s plant is located under the Water Treatment building in two large basins.
 About 400,000 gallons are stored here.
-A water sampling line from the clearwell is piped to the laboratory (Area 11) to ensure that the finished water is safe to drink.
+A water sampling line from the clearwell is piped to the laboratory (Area 11) so continuous testing can be performed to ensure that the finished water is safe to drink.
+After the filtered water has had sufficient contact time with the primary disinfectant (chlorine) the water then becomes potable and safe to drink.
+Before the water leaves the treatment plant sodium hydroxide is added to the water for pH stabilization and corrosion control.
+This is the last treatment process before water is delivered to the consumer.

 Area 7 – Storage and Distribution System

-Large pumps at the plant push the water through eighteen inch pipes to the North Reservoir (near Highway 93 and Pine Ridge Road) and to the South Reservoir (near the archway on Lookout Mountain Road).
-The North Reservoir holds up to one million gallons; additional pumps at the north reservoir move water to two other tanks each holding another one million gallons.
-The South Reservoir holds approximately four million gallons and pumps to three other tanks.
-Currently, the total storage capacity for the city’s finished drinking water is approximately 12 million gallons.
-The stored water creates water pressure through elevation differences, and is available for fire protection.
+Large pumps at the plant pressurize the water pipes to the North Reservoir (near Highway 93 and Pine Ridge Road) and to the South Reservoir (near the archway on Lookout Mountain Road).
+The North Reservoir holds up to 1.25 million gallons; additional pumps at the north reservoir move water to two other tanks each holding another 1 million gallons.
+Two additional pumps at one of those tanks pushes water to a third tank on the north side that holds 250,000 gallons.
+The South Reservoir holds approximately 2 million gallons and pumps to 4 other tanks, each holding an additional 1 million gallons, with one holding 2 million gallons.
+Currently, the maximum storage capacity for the city’s finished drinking water is 10.7 million gallons.
+The stored water creates water pressure through elevation differences, and is available for not only drinking water, but fire protection.
 Underground pipes, or water mains, of different sizes transport the water from the storage tanks to the houses and businesses in Golden.
 Meters on the lines going into buildings monitor everyone’s individual water use.
 Residents are then billed according to their water use.
 That means the more water you conserve, the less money you’ll have to pay on your bill!

 Area 8 – The Environmental Services Laboratory

 Golden has its own state certified laboratory to ensure that the treated water is safe to drink.
 Our water quality must constantly comply with standards established by the U.S. Environmental Protection Agency and the State of Colorado Department of Public Health and Environment.
-The water is tested daily for numerous parameters by our lab staff and by continuous on-line monitoring by process instrumentation.
+The water is tested daily for numerous parameters by our laboratory staff, the water plant operators and by continuous on-line monitoring by process instrumentation.
 Water samples are also taken routinely from sample points throughout the City to ensure that the water at your home meets or exceeds all National Primary Drinking Water Standards.
 Values for parameters of the treated water change with the time of year.
 Current values can be obtained by contacting the Environmental Services Lab.
-Some of the analytes tested include the following: Bacteriology, Chlorine, Turbidity, Alkalinity, Hardness, Dissolved Oxygen, Conductivity, pH, regulated metals, THMs, and Radiological Chemicals.
+Some of the analytes tested include the following: Bacteriology, Chlorine, Turbidity, Alkalinity, Hardness, Dissolved Oxygen, Conductivity, pH, regulated metals, TTHMs-HAA5 (a byproduct of disinfection), TOC (total organic carbon) and Radiological Chemicals.